 4. Send Eco Wedding Invitations:

-Inspire your guests with beautiful eco-conscious wedding invitations.
+Inspire your guests with beautiful sustainable wedding invitations.
 Etsy has many elegant recycled wedding invite options.
 Bella Figura goes the extra mile when it comes to printing green, earth-friendly wedding invitations.
 They’re a member of the Co-op America Green Business Network and support the environment through green printing techniques and business practices.
-Another fun option for your wedding invitations is choosing plantable seed paper that transforms into colorful flowers or plants when planted.
+Other fun eco friendly wedding ideas for are choosing plantable seed paper that transform into colorful flowers or plants when planted.
 (Hey, spring and summer are right around the corner!)